mdhaber/scipy/doc/source/dev/contributor/benchmarking.rst

 All of the commands above display the results in plain text in the console, and the results are not saved for comparison with future commits.
-For greater control, a graphical view, and to have results saved for future comparison, you can use |scipy/benchmarks/run.py|
-to run the benchmarks.
+For greater control, a graphical view, and to have results saved for future comparison, you can use |run-py|_ to run the benchmarks.

 ``run.py`` is a "wrapper" for the ``asv`` terminal command, the use of